safeinsights/experiments/vscode-extension/README.md

-# SafeInsights AI Companion for VSCode
+# Together AI / Ollama Code Assistant for VSCode

-A VSCode extension that provides an AI-powered code assistant for safe and insightful development.
+A VSCode extension that provides an interactive chat interface with LLMs to help modify and improve your code.
+Supports both local development with Ollama and production deployment with Together.ai.

 ## Features

-- **Interactive Chat Interface**: Chat with AI directly in VSCode
+- **Interactive Chat Interface**: Chat with powerful LLMs directly in VSCode
+- **Dual Provider Support**: Use Ollama locally for free testing, Together.ai for production
 - **Code Context Awareness**: Automatically includes your current file or selection as context
 - **One-Click Code Application**: Apply suggested code changes with a single click
-- **AI-Powered Assistance**: Intelligent code suggestions and improvements
+- **Multiple Model Support**: Configure which model to use for each provider
 - **Syntax Highlighting**: Code suggestions are properly formatted and highlighted

 ## Setup Instructions